orangejuice/blog/data/activity/book-china-1992/record.en.md

   subtitle: John King Fairbank / 1992 / Harvard University Press
 ---

 Today is a special day: I finally finished reading the Chinese version of this book.
-Its sweeping views, ways of thinking, calm rationality, and vast knowledge are just a few of the many admirable things about it.
-It is a serious work, but also a good one.
-I dare say no one studying Chinese history can bypass this book.
-It's hard to read, not to mention how hard it must have been to write.
-It took me 2 months to read half in Chinese and half in English, and even 2 years might not be enough to fully grasp the content within.
+Its vision, mindset, and way of thinking, calm and rational with profound knowledge, are admirable in countless ways.
+A serious work and a good one at that.
+It is hard to imagine anyone studying Chinese history could skip this book.
+Reading it is difficult, writing it must have been incredibly challenging.
+It took me two months to read it half in Chinese and half in English, and even two years may not be enough to fully grasp its content.